navigate Logo

 Authors

-navigate includes key contributions from numerous individuals, both past and present, in The Dean Lab.
-Please see the accompanying manuscript for a full list of contributors.
-Outside contributors are welcome.
+navigate includes key contributions from individuals both inside and outside of The Dean Lab.
+Please see the GtiHub repository for a full list of contributors.
+We welcome community contributions - see our contributing guidelines for more information on how to get involved.

 Funding